Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 So I firmly believe that this is a transition where we will emerge on the other side of it.
 We, in fact, have been leading the charge with the transition.
 And I think from a competitive standpoint, there's no doubt this is a competitive industry.
 But because of the products we have and the tight relationships we have with this customer base, I'm very confident.

 As far as timing, I think that the Switching transition, especially with hyper-scalers, is one that will play out through the rest of this year.
-And the first part of next year, we should start to see a resumption of more normal spending patterns, especially for the new 100-gig base (15:05) Switching architectures.
+And the first part of next year, we should start to see a resumption of more normal spending patterns, especially for the new 100-gig base switching architectures.

 In Routing, I think it's going to be a bit of a multi-quarter type of transition that's going to happen towards the PTX, towards scale-out architectures.
 And I think that's all up for next year, Routing is probably going to be a flattish type of business for us.
 I think that, considering the dynamics that are happening in the market would be a pretty decent result.